Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 Pain point

-Recently Played surfaces embarrassing or accidental plays when she shares her screen.
+Recently Played surfaces accidental or contextual plays when she shares her screen.
 No way to clean it up before someone sees it.

 What they need from this design